Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: Proof of the main theorem and its applications

 \begin{remark} If $\Supp(f)$ does not have a unique element $\nu$ that achieves the maximal $s_p(-)$, the equality in Theorem \ref{T:main!} may or may not hold.
 It depends on the actual $f$, not just the support $\Supp(f)$.
 For example, when $p=2$, the set $\Supp(f)=\{21,19,13,7,3\}$ does not have a unique maximum.
 We have $\max_{i\in \Supp(f)}(s_2(i))=3$.
 However, the first slope of $X_f$ is $1/2$ when $f=x^{21} + x^{19} + x^{13} + x^7 + x^3$. \end{remark}

-\begin{remark}[Maximal $p$-adic weight set in $\Supp(f)$ is invariant] Since Newton polygons of a curve are invariant under isomorphisms, it bears considering whether a curve $X_f$ that fails to meet the uniqueness criterion for $\Supp(f)$ is isomorphic to a curve $X_g$ that does meet the uniqueness criterion.
-This would strengthen Theorem \ref{T:main!} if so, but it turns out not to be the case.
-In fact, if $X_f$ and $X_g$ are isomorphic through the affine transformation $\varphi : x \mapsto \alpha x + \beta$ for some $\alpha, \beta \in \F_q$, $\alpha \ne 0$, so that $g(x) = f(\alpha x + \beta)$, then the set of maximal $p$-adic weight elements in $\Supp(f)$ is equal to the set of maximal $p$-adic weight elements in $\Supp(g)$.
+\begin{remark}[Maximal \(p\)-adic weight set in \(\Supp(f)\) is invariant] Since Newton polygons of curves are invariant under isomorphisms, it bears considering whether a curve \(X_f\) that fails to meet the uniqueness criterion for \(\Supp(f)\) could be isomorphic to a curve \(X_g\) that does meet it.